TODO: Add funding description page.

-This page outlines the background I think one needs to be productive in my lab.
+This page outlines the skills I think one needs to be productive in my lab.
 My choices reflect my research focus (computational linguistics and applied mathematics) and training (PhD in computational neuroscience and MD specializing in toxicology).
 You don’t have to know everything here.
 Someone focusing on linguistics doesn’t need to know about Hilbert or Banach spaces.
-Mastery comes from directed learning and focused practice.
+Whichever parts are most relevant to your project, mastery comes from directed learning and focused persistent practice.

-Science educates humanity, in the original meaning of the word educates.
-The pursuit of science is a rewarding calling with purpose and intellectual fulfillment.
-The business of science is destructive, feeding and empowering a scientifically illiterate administrative class.
-This is not a uniquely modern concern.
-Galileo lauded his patrons at the beginning of his books, usually for about 40-50 pages.
-Now, from the incisive to the almost banal.
-As I see it, to succeed in modern science one needs, in order, luck, intellectual honesty, and realpolitick.
+science educates humanity, in the original meaning of the word educates. the pursuit of science is a rewarding calling with purpose and intellectual fulfillment. the business of science is destructive, feeding and empowering a scientifically illiterate administrative class. administrative parasitism is not a uniquely modern concern nor is science’s reliance on someone else to make the money1. galileo lauded his patrons at the beginning of his books, usually for about 40-50 pages.
+To succeed in modern science one needs luck, grit, talent, intellectual honesty, and realpolitick, in that order.

 My focus is on representing biomedical knowledge in a computable format and on developing tools that use those representation to contextualize (and especially assess the plausibility) of knowledge expressed in unstructured text.